iamantony/qtcsv/README.md

 ## 3. Requirements

-Qt 4.8 and higher.
+Qt 4.8 - 5.15, only core/base modules.
-It is quite possible, that library will be successfully built with older Qt versions (4.7, 4.6, ...).
+It is quite possible that library would work with older Qt versions.

 ## 4. Build